 Community Psychiatric Nurse

-The Bolton Mental Health and Social Care Directorate is an integrated service that strives to deliver a needs based service rather than one based on age (365 days a year) providing support outside normal office hours and at weekends and Bank Holidays.
-There are two Functional CMHT’s in Bolton that provide comprehensive multi-disciplinary services to people aged 16 years and above including an assertive outreach approach.
+There are two Functional CMHT’s in Bolton that provide a comprehensive multi-disciplinary service to people aged 16 years and above including an assertive outreach approach.

-We are looking to recruit 2 Band 6 nurses to the South Functional CMHT on a permanent contract.
+We are looking to recruit a Band 5 nurse to the South Functional CMHT.

-As a Community Psychiatric Nurse working in the CMHT you will assess service users using identified assessment and risk assessment tools and undertake the role of Care Coordinator in line with CPA process, you will have a defined complex caseload which could consist of people who require an assertive outreach pathway, and will be expected to work proactively and flexibly within a multi-disciplinary team model.
+As a Community Psychiatric Nurse working in the Functional CMHT you will assess service users using identified assessment and risk assessment and undertake the role of Care Coordinator in line with CPA process, and will be expected to work proactively and flexibly within a multi-disciplinary team model.
+You will also have a key role in the organisation and delivery of depot injection and Clozapine clinics.

 For further details / informal visits contact: